ging/fiware-cloud-portal/doc/user_guide.md

 The design perspective of the User Portal is the following.
 There is one implementation that follows exactly the same functionality and design pattern of the OpenStack Dashboard.
 It is aimed for all use-case and third-party projects that want to use it as an independent component.

 The other implementation is build upon the same methodology.
 However, apart from the basic functionality, it is designed to further extend the functionality of the OpenStack Dashboard and offer advanced interaction with the Service Manager GE, the Resource Manager GE, Object Storage GE and Cloud Proxy GE.
-Some of the new operations will include: creation and management of vApps, VDC, possibility to create elasticity rules and display monitoring statistics etc. The design would be changed according the new functionalities and style guide requirements of the FI-Ware project.
+Some of the new operations will include: creation and management of vApps, VDC, possibility to create elasticity rules and display monitoring statistics etc. The design would be changed according the new functionalities and style guide requirements of the FIWARE project.
 The audience of this second implementation is the Cloud Hosting architecture adopters who would choose the User Portal as integral part of the architecture, to manage resources and platform components in coordination with the rest of the GEs.

 ### Basic Use Case